STORY: Fall is a time of sad anniversaries for me.

 When I tested positive for HIV in the fall of 1988, it was hardly surprising.
 Many sex buddies had died by then.
-A mysterious bout of flu during the summer of ’81 or ‘82 I now realize must have been the “conversion illness.”
+I now realize a mysterious bout of flu during the summer of ’81 or ‘82 I must have been the “conversion illness.”
 Around the time of that blood test, my brother Howard, who would have been 63 on his birthday October 19, was diagnosed with a brain tumor.
-It is understandable, I think, that I decided not to inform my parents or my other brother of my sero-status until it was absolutely required.
+It is understandable, I think, that I decided not to inform my parents or my other brother of my serostatus until it was absolutely required.
 That day came when they met Mason, my partner, whose body by that time was marked by KS lesions.
 The 25th anniversary of his death was October 7.
 The 14th anniversary of the death of Joe, the partner I lived with for 10 years after Mason’s death, was on October 20.

 I would have been thinking of these men who died young anyway, but I spent two recent Friday nights seeing Parts 1 and 2 of “The Inheritance,” a play that tells the story of one generation’s trauma, which is linked to the losses of a previous generation.
 It is epic in ambition, mounted with skill and theatricality.
 It uses its considerable resources to lunge energetically toward catharsis.
 I wonder why catharsis seems to be called for now, particularly by young gay men who can enjoy a freedom and visibility unimaginable to previous generations of gay people.